AmmonHepworth/fren-bot/readme.md

 Clone down this project and `cd` into the directory.
 If you are using the [asdf version manager](https://asdf-vm.com/#/) with the `asdf-nodejs` plugin, just run `asdf install` to ensure you have the right version of `node`.
 Then, just run `npm i` to install dependencies.

 To run the project, run `npm run dev` to start the project in a development environment and `npm run prod` to start the project in a production environment.
+Alternatively, you can run `npm run prodmon` to use `nodemon` in order to auto-restart the server on crash, or if files are changed while the server is live.
+All server state is stored in memory, so restarts will reset all cooldowns.

 ### Configuration